-During their vast travels, they reportedly met many of the more famous Old West personalities such as Doc Holliday, Bat Masterson, and the Earp brothers.
+During their vast travels, they reportedly met many famous Old West personalities such as Doc Holliday, Bat Masterson, and the Earp brothers.
 For a short time, Lou and Sam even served as lawmen in Albuquerque, New Mexico, where they were said to have provided protection for Doc Holliday and Wyatt Earp after their infamous Earp Vendetta Ride.

 By 1920, Lou Blonger had grown so powerful that many said he “owned” the city of Denver and was, by that time, able to fix any arrest with a phone call and was making thousands of illegal dollars a year in his extensive confidence games.
-Lou even had a private telephone line in his office which ran directly to the chief of police.
+Lou even had a private telephone line in his office that ran directly to the chief of police.